We moved this page here - if you were not automatically redirected, please go to the newer version.

 As you have no doubt established you are going to need

 a fair supply of money to cover your trip.
 In which form and how to take these

 funds can pose something of a dilemma.
 Cash is, of course, king all over the

-world, but do you really want to take all your funds in cash or even travellers
+world, but do you really want to take all your funds in cash?

 The best way to get money almost anywhere